Kinto/kinto/docs/api/1.x/timestamps.rst

 | Id unknown                  | Create      | Create       | No effect     | No effect     |
 +-----------------------------+-------------+--------------+---------------+---------------+

-When the client receives a ``412 Precondition failed``, it can then choose to:
+When the client receives a |status-412|, it can then choose to:

 * overwrite by repeating the request without concurrency control;
 * reconcile the resource by fetching, merging and repeating the request.